Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 $$

-Since the policy improvement is based on the policy evaluation on current policy which requires model dynamic and finite MDP for exact evaluation, we only can approximately improve the policy based on approximated policy evaluation with model-free methods if we do not know them.
+Since the policy improvement is based on the policy evaluation on current policy which requires model dynamic and finite MDP for exact evaluation, we only can approximately improve the policy based on approximated policy evaluation with model-free methods if we do not know them. *The question here is how can we guarantee to improve the policy based on approximated policy evaluation ?*